KN-Integra/integra.content/README.md

 To write content you need to use the markdown syntax.
 You can find more information about the markdown syntax [here](https://www.markdownguide.org/).

+## How to add a new article

+To add a new article you need to create a new file in the `content/articles` directory.
+File name should be the same as article name (with the `.md` extension), but in lowercase, in the kebab case and in English.
+For example if you want to add article named `How to write a new article` you need to create file named `how-to-write-a-new-article.md`.

 ## How to add new image

 To add new image you need to use the image storage use [PostIMG](https://postimg.cc/) and copy the link to the image.